-State of Iowa reimbursement for Fiscal year 2018 was: \$242,806 which is approximately 19% of the centers total operating budget.
+Revenues received for the State of Iowa "Detention Home Fund" for Fiscal year 2019 was: \$249,657.
+This was approximately 13% of the centers total operating budget.
 This revenue is a dedicated funding stream, which is a pool of money resulting from first offender OWI fines, and is reimbursed based on the Center's operating budget for the previous fiscal year.
 Each of Iowa's nine detention centers may be reimbursed a portion of their expenses by the state.
 Iowa Code states that Detention Centers be reimbursed at rates ranging from 10% to 50% of their operating budgets.

 During the fiscal year 2012, the Center management team, in addition to 8 other juvenile detention centers in Iowa, decided to contract with a Lobbyist to work on behalf of the centers to ensure that this funding stream stays protected.
-The Center management team has decided to retain the lobbyist though Fiscal year 2019.
+The Center management team has decided to retain the lobbyist though Fiscal year 2020.